Antonio Di Natale: 2010 World Cup

-Di Natale participated in the 2010 FIFA World Cup under manager Marcello Lippi.
+Di Natale participated in the 2010 FIFA World Cup under manager Marcello Lippi, and was assigned the number ten shirt.
 Italy was placed into Group F at the finals, drawing their first two group stage matches by a score of 1–1 to Paraguay and New Zealand, respectively.
-In their final group match on 24 June, he scored a goal in the 3–2 defeat against Slovakia, which resulted in Italy finishing bottom of its group.
+In their final group match on 24 June, he scored a goal in the 3–2 defeat against Slovakia, which resulted in Italy finishing bottom of its group and going out in the first round.

 Euro 2012

 In 2012, Di Natale was included in the Italy squad for Euro 2012, under manager Cesare Prandelli, making five appearances throughout the tournament, appearing in every match save the quarter-final against England.
 After coming on as a substitute in the first match against defending champions Spain, on 10 June 2012, he scored the opening goal in a 1–1 draw, curling a right-footed shot past goalkeeper Iker Casillas after receiving a through-ball from Andrea Pirlo; this was the only goal that Spain conceded throughout the entire tournament.
 Italy eventually reached the final of the tournament, which was played on 1 July 2012, at the Olympic Stadium in Kyiv.
 The Italians suffered a 4–0 defeat to Spain, with Di Natale making a substitute appearance during the match.

 Following the tournament, Di Natale retired from international football.
-Although Prandelli called him up for the 2013 FIFA Confederations Cup, Di Natale turned down the offer, as he was hoping to use the summer to train and prepare for the 2014 FIFA World Cup the following year instead.
+Although Prandelli called him up for the 2013 FIFA Confederations Cup, Di Natale turned down the offer, as he was exhausted from the regular season and wanted to do well in the next season so that he would be called up to play on the Italian team at the 2014 FIFA World Cup.
 However, he was not called up for that tournament the following summer.
 In total, he scored 11 goals scored in 42 matches for the Azzurri.